 If a topic displays <topic is frozen>, as the Conference Business topic does in the above list, it can be read but it can't be changed (no new responses are being accepted).
 Typically, a topic is frozen when it contains announcements, or interesting but out-of-date information.
 For additional information about frozen topics, see How to freeze or thaw a topic.

 HANDY HINT: When you see a topic you are interested in reading, note the topic number.
-You will need it later, when you inform The WELL which topic you want to see.
+You will need it to inform The WELL which topic you want to see.

 You can quickly see a list of all the topic titles in a conference.

 Go to the conference you are interested in.
 For help, see Going to a conference.

 From the Conferencing Basics menu choose 3 List the topics in this conference.
 The WELL displays a list of topics in the conference.
 (The Quick Command is "b" for browse.)
 If the list is too long to display on a single screen, you see the More prompt:

 --More--[Hit space to continue or q to stop.]